plblum/jivs/planning/Design Jivs-DOM.md

     -> install the selected editor adapter or presentation -> attach the registered SimpleDom dispatchers to the ValueHostsManagerConfig -> construct or use the ValueHostsManager
-    -> callbacks rediscover current consumers and invoke installed behavior
+    -> callbacks rediscover current elements and invoke installed behavior
 ```

 Installers must run before callback notifications are expected.
 Attaching dispatcher callbacks does not screen-scrape, install adapters, or install presentations.
-A later DOM replacement can be handled by running the SimpleDom discovery and installation workflow for the replacement elements; the existing dispatchers remain usable because they discover consumers on each dispatch.
+A later DOM replacement can be handled by running the SimpleDom discovery and installation workflow for the replacement elements; the existing dispatchers remain usable because they discover elements on each dispatch.

 For editors, the screen-scraping workflow selects only elements with `data-jivs-role="editor"` and calls `editorInstaller`.
-Labels, error displays, and other field consumers call `fieldPresentationInstaller`; summaries, submit controls, and other form consumers call `formPresentationInstaller`.
+Labels, error displays, and other field elements call `fieldPresentationInstaller`; summaries, submit controls, and other form elements call `formPresentationInstaller`.
 SimpleDom does not cause `editorInstaller` to run for a non-editor role.

 Applications using `jivs-dom` without `jivs-simpledom` must provide their own element-discovery and installation workflow.
-They must implement concrete dispatcher subclasses whose `findConsumers()` methods locate the appropriate elements according to the application's markup convention. `jivs-dom` supplies the reusable dispatch mechanics and contracts, but it cannot infer an application's element relationships or selector rules.
+They must implement concrete dispatcher subclasses whose `findElements()` methods locate the appropriate elements according to the application's markup convention. `jivs-dom` supplies the reusable dispatch mechanics and contracts, but it cannot infer an application's element relationships or selector rules.

 `jivs-dom` owns the reusable installers, adapters, factories, dispatchers, callback attachment, presentation utilities, and CSS that does not depend on SimpleDom selectors.